Office of Accessibility Resources and Services

 BUILD

-The BUILD program is an integrated two-year postsecondary, residential program for individuals with intellectual disabilities that provides opportunities for inclusive academic, vocational, residential, spiritual, and social learning experiences.
+The BUILD program is an integrated two-year postsecondary, residential transition program for individuals with intellectual disabilities that provides opportunities for inclusive academic, vocational, residential, spiritual, and social learning experiences.